 Commitment and Imagination is key.

-Well done to our Year 6 buddies who are now working towards their gold and platinum certificates for their playground commitment.
+The Year 6 buddies who worked towards their gold and platinum certificates for their playground commitment.

 Why do we have Playground Leaders?